jimshowalter/architecture-enforcer/README.md

 Regarding the off-the-shelf parser, this tool depends on the output from pf-CDA (http:www.dependency-analyzer.org) as a starting point. pf-CDA is free to use in binary form, but the source code is not available.
 It's possible we could use https:innig.net/macker instead (which is open-source), but we'd have to start over on format, etc. Or perhaps we could use javaparser.org.

+The tool supports a file of packages to ignore in the analysis.
+A default file is provided.

 ## Caveats ##

 It's possible this tool can miss some dependencies.